 Northwest Anglican: We were planted in 2011 through the efforts of a nonprofit called Northwest Anglican, which Fr.
 Aaron started.

-PEARUSA: Our connection to the worldwide Anglican communion is through PEARUSA, a large mission effort of the Anglican province of Rwanda.
-The dynamism and faithfulness of the Rwandan leadership has been richly rewarding for us.
+PEARUSA: Our connection to the worldwide Anglican communion was first established through PEARUSA, a large mission effort of the Anglican province of Rwanda.
+The dynamism and faithfulness of the Rwandan leadership was richly rewarding for us.

 A grace is a divinely given gift.
 God has given generously to this parish, and we've noticed that he has especially blessed us with what we call our "Four Graces."
 Our intent is to enjoy them, grow into them, and put them to fruitful use.